duckietown/docs-brown/book/doc-sky/60-ukf-project/40-one-spatial-dimension-ukf.md

 - Define the measurement function (hint: there will be nonlinearities)

 **Task:** Write up your solutions to the above bullet points in $\LaTeX$ in the file `ground_robot_ukf.tex`.

-# Check-Off {#ukf-one-spatial-dimension-checkoff status=ready}
-Come to TA hours to get checked off when you have fulfilled the following:

-- Relevant solutions are written up in `ukf2d_written_solutions.tex` and compiled into a PDF document `ukf2d_written_solutions.pdf`.
-Both the `.tex` source and the PDF document are pushed to GitHub.
-Note that we will be grading the PDF document, so make sure you compile your most recent `.tex` source.
-- UKF is implemented in code in `student_state_estimator_ukf_2d.py` and pushed to GitHub.
-Your UKF can run:
-    1. On simulated data.
-You can quantify its performance relative to simulated ground truth (i.e., your UKF Analytics chart reports accurate altitude errors and standard deviations)
-    2. On your drone while manually moving it up and down.
-You can see in the web interface Standard View of the Height Readings chart that it performs better than the EMA when moving the drone
-    3. On your drone while it is in flight, with comparable or better performance than when running the EMA filter for state estimation along the $z$-axis
-- Relevant solutions are written up in `ground_robot_ukf.tex` and compiled into a PDF document `ground_robot_ukf.pdf`.
-Note that we will be grading the PDF document, so make sure you compile your most recent `.tex` source.

-Now that you have derived the mathematical design for your 2D UKF and implemented it, come to TA hours with your $\LaTeX$ document and code pushed to GitHub to get checked off.
-In addition to these deliverables, we will be asking you to verbally describe some of the answers you wrote up in your $\LaTeX$ document, which will enable us to better assess your understanding of the work in the project so far and your readiness for the next stage of the project.
-Feel free to also ask the TAs questions about the next part of the project during your check-off.